Invading and receding sharp-fronted travelling waves: Conclusion and Outlook

 In this work we compare the Fisher--KPP model and the Fisher--Stefan model and it is interesting to consider how these models can be used to interpret experimental observations.
-As we have already discussed, experimental estimates of $c$ are the most straightforward measurement to obtain.
-For example, Maini et al.~\cite{Maini2004a} use a scratch assay to obtain an estimate of $\hat{c}$, whereas Simpson et al.~\cite{Simpson2007} report estimates of $\hat{c}$ using experimental observations of cell invasion within intact embryonic tissues.
-With these measurements of $\hat{c}$ it is possible to estimate the product of the diffusivity and the proliferation rate since $\hat{c} = 2\sqrt{\hat{\lambda}\hat{D}}$ for the Fisher--KPP model.
-If we then assume a typical value for a cell proliferation rate by assuming a typical doubling time is, say, 24 h, we have $\hat{\lambda} = ln(2)/24$ /h and this can then be used to estimate $\hat{D}$ by assuming that the Fisher--KPP model is relevant.
+As discussed, experimental estimates of $c$ are the most straightforward measurement to obtain in cell biology experiments.
+For example, Maini et al.~\cite{Maini2004a} use a scratch assay to obtain an estimate of $\hat{c}$, whereas Simpson et al.~\cite{Simpson2007} report estimates of $\hat{c}$ using observations of cell invasion within intact embryonic tissues.
+With these measurements of $\hat{c}$, it is possible to estimate the product of the diffusivity and the proliferation rate since $\hat{c} = 2\sqrt{\hat{\lambda}\hat{D}}$ for the Fisher--KPP model.
+A standard practice is to infer $\hat{\lambda}$ by assuming that a typical doubling time is, say, $24$ h, giving $\hat{\lambda} = \textrm{ln}(2)/24$ /h.
+These two pieces of information can be used to estimate $\hat{D}$ by assuming that travelling wave solutions of the Fisher--KPP model are relevant and $\hat{c} = 2\sqrt{\hat{\lambda}\hat{D}}$.
 This approach was followed by Maini et al.~\cite{Maini2004a,Maini2004b} and Simpson et al.~\cite{Simpson2007}.
-Unfortunately this simple approach does not provide any certainty that the Fisher--KPP model is valid.
-Indeed, with more experimental effort it is possible to carefully analyse a proliferation assay to provide an estimate of $\hat{\lambda}$~\cite{Browning2017}, and to either track individual cells or to chemically--inhibit proliferation to obtain an independent estimate of $\hat{D}$~\cite{Simpson2013}.
-If these more careful experiments are performed then it is then possible to examine if the relationship $\hat{c} = 2\sqrt{\hat{\lambda}\hat{D}}$ is indeed true.
-If it happens that this relationship does not hold then it is possible that the Fisher--Stefan model provides a better explanation of the data since it is always possible to choose a value of $\hat{\kappa}$ to match independent estimates of $\hat{D}$, $\hat{\lambda}$ and $\hat{c}$.
+Unfortunately this simple approach does not provide any certainty that the Fisher--KPP model is actually valid.
+Indeed, with more experimental effort it is possible to carefully analyse a cell proliferation assay to provide a separate estimate of $\hat{\lambda}$~\cite{Browning2017}, and to either track individual cells~\cite{Cai2007} or to chemically--inhibit proliferation~\cite{Simpson2013} to obtain an independent estimate of $\hat{D}$.
+If these more careful experiments are performed, it is then possible to examine if the relationship $\hat{c} = 2\sqrt{\hat{\lambda}\hat{D}}$ is indeed true.
+If this classical relationship does not hold and $\hat{c} < 2\sqrt{\hat{\lambda}\hat{D}}$, the Fisher--Stefan model provides a better explanation of the data since it is always possible to choose a value of $\hat{\kappa}$ to match independent estimates of $\hat{D}$, $\hat{\lambda}$ and $\hat{c}$.